r-rocha/r-rocha.github.io/_pages/about.md

 ## About me
 <br>
-I obtained bachelor’s degree in Business Administration from [Faculty of Technology and Sciences](http://site.ftc.edu.br/vitoria-da-conquista/home/) in 2016, and Master of Science in Information Systems [University of São Paulo](http://www.usp.br/) in 2012.
+I obtained bachelor’s degree in Business Administration from [Faculty of Technology and Sciences](http://site.ftc.edu.br/vitoria-da-conquista/home/) in 2016, and Master of Science in Information Systems from [University of São Paulo](http://www.usp.br/) in 2012.

 Currently, I am a Ph.D. student at the [Institute of Mathematical and Computer Sciences](https://www.icmc.usp.br/) of University of São Paulo.
 My main research interests are Human Factors in Computing Systems, Geographic Information Science (GIScience), and Collaborative Mapping.